1. Introduction to ThreadFury Challenges in Machine Embroidery

 6. Janome Skyline-Specific Thread Troubleshooting

-As a premium computerized embroidery machine, the Skyline requires a few targeted adjustments and maintenance routines to keep running smooth and frustration-free.
+As a premium computerized embroidery machine, the Skyline benefits from targeted adjustments and maintenance routines.

 6.1 Threading and Tension Adjustments for Skyline Models

-Start with the basics: Always use Janome bobbinfil thread for embroidery.
+Use Janome bobbinfil thread for embroidery.
 This thinner, specialized thread ensures proper tension and maximizes bobbin capacity.
-Avoid generic threads, which can cause inconsistent tension or breakage.

 Threading tips: